enabledhq/enabledhq.github.io/_posts/2018-01-22-why-native-apps.md

 Some have tried exposing portions of a website via web-views and wrapping this in an app shell.

-This method is not advisable as it runs the risk of contravening 4.2 of Apple’s Developer Guidelines: “Your app should include features, content, and UI that elevate it beyond a repackaged website.
+This method is not advisable as it runs the risk of contravening 4.2 of Apple’s [Developer Guidelines](https://developer.apple.com/app-store/review/guidelines/): “Your app should include features, content, and UI that elevate it beyond a repackaged website.
 If your app is not particularly useful, unique, or “app-like,” it doesn’t belong on the App Store.”

 Apple’s stance is: if it is a website, it does not need to be an app.
 Although this is more possible on Android, this method does not adequately allow basic functions such as push notification and location-based notifications.

-2. Middle Web-Tech Framework (or Hybrid Web)
+## 2. Middle Web-Tech Framework (or Hybrid Web)

 Using a framework like Cordova allows JavaScript to be used to build actual apps and overcome Apple’s 4.2 clause.
 An app built with this framework also allows push notifications and geo-location triggered alerts, which on the most part are only possible with an app.